 (3) Installing effective, catalyst-type exhaust treatment units on the engines.

-(b) When shafts, culverts, pipelines or other excavations are 20 feet or less in depth and when internal combustion engine-driven equipment is operated therein, a mechanical ventilation system shall be provided to prevent exposure to the internal combustion engine's emissions.
+(b) When internal combustion engine-driven equipment is operated in shafts that are 20 feet or less in depth into which employees enter, culverts into which employees enter, or pipelines into which employees enter and when a hazardous atmosphere exists or could be reasonably expected to exist, a mechanical ventilation system shall be provided to prevent exposure to internal combustion engine emissions.
 The ventilation system, which may consist of a mechanical exhaust system, a forced air ventilation (blower) system or a combination of the two, shall:

 (1) Supply fresh air at a minimum of 60 lineal feet per minute through the area where the engine is operated;